YashwanthRaj/The-Complete-Web-Development-Bootcamp/README.md

 ### Void Element

 In these elements we cannot put anything inside the tag.
-Ex - <hr />, <br />

 The **hr** represents a horizontal rule element which will add a line in the position it is placed.
 It does not need any contents for it to work.

 Similarly the **br** represents a line break in between contents of a same paragraphs.
 It is recommended to use break element when we need to have things in separate lines rather than using it to separate paragraphs.

-In these void elements, sometimes the ending /> , people will remove the / and just write <hr> etc. Its perfectly fine
+In these void elements, sometimes the ending /> , people will remove the / and just write **<hr>** etc. Its perfectly fine